FineFindus/advent-of-code/README.md

  - `AOC_USER_ID`: Go to [the settings](https://adventofcode.com/settings) and copy the user id.
 It's the number behind the `#` symbol in the first name option.
 Example: `3031`
  - `AOC_SESSION`: an active session.
 [See how to install `aoc-cli` on how to get session cookie](#installing-aoc-cli)
+ - Set the workflow permission of actions to _Read and write_